COSIMA/cosima-recipes/paper/paper.md

 ocean and sea-ice model output in Jupyter notebooks.
-It has been developed by the Consortium for Ocean-Sea Ice Modelling in Australia (COSIMA) as a community resource for researchers, students, and practitioners working with large gridded datasets, especially output from the ACCESS-OM2 ocean-sea ice model configuration [@kiss2020accessom2].
+It has been developed by the Consortium for Ocean-Sea Ice Modelling in Australia (COSIMA) as a community resource for researchers, students, and practitioners working with large gridded datasets, especially output from the ACCESS ocean-sea ice model configuration [@kiss2020accessom2].
 The repository combines introductory tutorials with worked analysis examples, all exposed through a browsable Sphinx documentation site and backed by a citable archived release [@cosimaCookbook].